dodokek/BinaryTranslator/README.md

 I will translate binary code, generated from my own <a href="https://github.com/dodokek/ProgrammingLanguage">Programming language</a> into **x86-64** machine code.
 Program will walk through the executable and translate each instruction into the corresponding instruction for x86-64 architecture.
 My translator translates the instructions and puts them in a buffer that is allocated in the C program.
 Further with the help of mprotect the buffer becomes executable, and code injection occurs.

+> Before translation I optimize command's structure to improve the performance a bit.

 ## Build

 Step 1: Clone the repo on your PC.